Stay ahead by continuously learning and advancing your career. Learn More

 Microsoft 365 Fundamentals (MS-900) Practice Exam

-Microsoft 365 Fundamentals (MS-900) Exam is designed for those who are looking to demonstrate foundational-level knowledge of cloud-based solutions for facilitating productivity and collaboration among on-site, remote, and hybrid workers.
+The Microsoft 365 Fundamentals (MS-900) certification is designed for individuals seeking to validate their foundational knowledge of cloud-based solutions that drive productivity and collaboration across on-site, remote, and hybrid work environments.
+To succeed in this role, you should also be familiar with:

 Who should take the Microsoft MS-900 Exam?

-Candidates should be able to recommend Microsoft 365 solutions that address common organizational IT challenges.
-They must have an understanding of how Microsoft 365 solutions:
+As a candidate, you should be able to recommend Microsoft 365 solutions that address common organizational IT challenges.
+You are expected to understand how Microsoft 365 can:

 • Improve productivity.